Surfer Jeff

 Surfer Jeff is an album by the Wiggles, released in 2012, by ABC Music, distributed by Universal Music Australia.
+It was the first album to feature Greg Page back in the group's line-up since 2006, as well as the last to feature the original Wiggles line-up.

 The album won the ARIA Award for Best Children's Album at the ARIA Music Awards of 2012.

 Track list

 Video

 Surfer Jeff was released on ABC DVD in 2012.
 Greg Page returns as the yellow Wiggle.